TeasingSisyphus/cuttleV1/README.md

 ## REFACTORING
+*	Write find (and possibly save) functions that create and return new promises
 *	Leverage Promises for handling queries and saves
 *	Change id to gameId in get requests
 *	Change scuttling to find cards on server side, rather than passing them (the full card) from client